Share A Hug Day: The Benefits Of Physical Touch And Affection

 When someone hugs you and welcomes you into their arms, the oxytocin levels in your body rise.
 Oxytocin lessens the amount of cortisol (the stress hormone) in the body, which then lowers blood pressure.
 Lower blood pressure may lead to better health outcomes overall, whereas high blood pressure is associated with a risk of disease, stroke, or a heart attack.

-What Is Share A Hug Day?
+What is Share a Hug Day?

 Share a Hug Day is celebrated each year on July 30th in the United States.
 The movement started in 2018 in honor of Mike Brundritt.

 Mike Brundritt lost his wife of 19 years and oldest son in an auto accident with a transport truck when the family was returning home one night.
 The transport truck failed to stop in a construction zone and plowed into five parked cars, one of which held Brundritt, his wife, his oldest son, and his youngest son.
 The day ended in tragedy as the accident took the lives of Brundritt's wife and oldest son.
-To stay positive, Brundritt created Share a Hug Day on the first anniversary of his loved ones' deaths to honor their memory and build a meaningful event from the anniversary of the tragedy, remembering how much his family valued the power of physical touch and sharing hugs.
+To stay positive, Brundritt created Share a Hug Day on the first anniversary of his loved ones' deaths to honor their memory and build a meaningful event from the anniversary of the tragedy, remembering how much his family valued the power of physical touch and exchanging hugs.

 Mike Brundritt founded Share a Hug Day on the first anniversary of his wife and son's deaths to remind people they are loved, cared for, and appreciated.
 Receiving hugs frequently can help people feel less alone, encouraging and comforting them.
 In addition, hugs can communicate empathy, understanding, and trust in difficult moments.